 “He gave to all the people, even among the whole multitude of Israel, both to men and women, to everyone a portion of bread, dates, and raisins“ (v.
 19a).
 In a world where people enjoy meat and raisins only occasionally, this would be a wonderful banquet—a natural part of a royal celebration.

 “So all the people departed everyone to his house“ (v.
 19b).
 Every party must at some point come to an end.
 When this party winds down, the people return to their homes and life returns to its ordinary routines.

 As noted above, Michal will chastise David for shamelessly uncovering himself (6:20).
 The chapter concludes with these words: “Michal the daughter of Saul had no child to the day of her death” (6:23).
 While this could mean that she failed to conceive, the context suggests that David never again invited her to his bed.
-With many wives, he has no need for a woman who despises him.
+With many wives, he had no need for a woman who despised him.

 Saul’s sons are dead.
 The fact that Michal has no children brings an end to Saul’s lineage.

 SCRIPTURE QUOTATIONS are from the World English Bible (WEB), a public domain (no copyright) modern English translation of the Holy Bible.
 The World English Bible is based on the American Standard Version (ASV) of the Bible, the Biblia Hebraica Stutgartensa Old Testament, and the Greek Majority Text New Testament.
 The ASV, which is also in the public domain due to expired copyrights, was a very good translation, but included many archaic words (hast, shineth, etc.), which the WEB has updated.

 Anderson, A.A., Word Biblical Commentary: 2 Samuel, Vol. 11 (Dallas, Word Books, 1989)